 Let us know what you think!

 If you have any thoughts, comments or feedback on the framework than we would love to hear from you!
-Please contact the QGCIO Information Strategy and Policy team at firstname.lastname@example.org
+Please contact the QGCDG Data Strategy and Open Data team at QGCDGDataStrategy@chde.qld.gov.au

 The inability to effectively share information between Queensland Government agencies has been highlighted extensively through many independent reviews of distinct Government service delivery failures.
 This includes the following watershed reports where ineffective information sharing is highlighted as an attributing factor: